 The dkms package is singled out to make it clear that NVIDIA installs into the kernel tree.
 From the Ubuntu documentation, “This DKMS (Dynamic Kernel Module Support) package provides support for installing supplementary versions of kernel modules.
 The package compiles and installs into the kernel tree.”
 It turns out this package is also required by other software such as VirtulBox, Docker.
 Thus locking it down as a manual install.

-sudo apt-get -t bullseye-backports install nvidia-driver nvidia-smi nvidia-persistenced
+sudo apt-get install nvidia-driver xserver-xorg

-sudo apt-get install nvidia-driver nvidia-smi nvidia-persistenced
+sudo apt-get --no-install-recommends install nvidia-kernel-dkms

 In the end, restart to replace nouveau with nvidia.
 You will be prompted during installation if a reboot is needed.